 A to Z: Endocardial Cushion Defect

-May also be called: ECD; Atrioventricular Canal Defect; Atrioventricular Septal Defect
+May also be called: ECD; Atrioventricular Canal Defect; Atrioventricular Septal Defect; AVSD

 More to Know

 With endocardial cushion defects, the tissues that form the septum don't grow completely while a baby is in the womb, leaving one or more holes between the atria or the ventricles.
-In some cases, instead of two separate valves, there is only one large common valve, which may be malformed (formed incorrectly).
+And in some cases, instead of two separate valves, there is only one large common valve, which may be malformed.
+The causes of endocardial cushion defects, commonly seen in children with Down syndrome, aren't fully understood.

 Keep in Mind

-If left untreated, an endocardial heart defect can cause complications (including heart failure) and may be life threatening.
-Once surgery has been done to correct the defect, however, most kids lead a normal life.
+If left untreated, an endocardial heart defect can cause heart failure and may be life threatening.
+Once surgery has corrected a defect, however, most kids can lead a normal life with no restrictions on their activities.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.